Mo (wrestler): World Wrestling Federation (1993–1996)

-Return to USWA and Independent circuit (1996-2007)
+Return to USWA; independent circuit (1996–2007)

-After leaving the WWF Mo and Mabel returned to the USWA where they feuded with Brian Christopher, Jerry Lawler and The Moondogs.
-They would disbanded in June 1996.
-After Men On A Mission, Mo became a part of the original Nation of Domination, the stable that was a forerunner to the more famous stable in the WWF.
-Mo became "Sir Mohammad", using a black supremacist gimmick.
-The USWA version of the N.O.D. was led by PG-13 J. C. Ice and Wolfie D) and also included Kareem Olajuwon (Reggie B. Fine), Akeem Muhamad (Big Black Dog), Elijah (the Spellbinder), Shaquille Ali (Tracy Smothers), Randy X, and Queen Moishe (Jacqueline).
-After group disbanded, Faarooq started the Nation of Domination in the WWF, due to the USWA version of the group disbanding, where they had major success.
+After leaving the WWF, Mo and Mabel briefly returned to the USWA where they feuded with Brian Christopher, Jerry Lawler and The Moondogs.
+They disbanded in June 1996.
+After Men on a Mission, Mo became a part of the original Nation of Domination, the stable that was a forerunner to the more famous stable in the WWF.
+Mo became Sir Mohammad, using a black supremacist gimmick.
+The USWA version of the N.O.D. was led by PG-13 (J. C. Ice and Wolfie D) and also included Kareem Olajuwon (Reggie B. Fine), Akeem Muhamad (Big Black Dog), Elijah (the Spellbinder), Shaquille Ali (Tracy Smothers), Randy X, and Queen Moishe (Jacqueline).

-Horne would remain in the Memphis region wrestling mainly as Rob Harlem, competing under that name in the USWA, its successor “Memphis Pro Wrestling”, and Randy Hales’ “Power Pro Wrestling”.
+After the USWA version of Nation of Domination disbanded, Horne remained in the Memphis region.
+Under the name Rob Harlem, Horne competed in USWA, its successor Memphis Pro Wrestling, and Randy Hales' "Power Pro Wrestling".
 USWA shut down in November 1997.
-In 1997, Horne would start his own promotion “Southern Extreme Wrestling” which he both booked and wrestled for.
-Horne’s “Southern Extreme Wrestling” is not affiliated with the "Southern Extreme Wrestling Promotions" organization that operates today.
-He returned to WWF as Buzz on September 6, 1997 beating a jobber at a house show in Nashville, Tennessee.
+In 1997, Horne would start his own promotion "Southern Extreme Wrestling" which he both booked and wrestled for.
+He returned to WWF as Buzz on September 6, 1997, beating a jobber at a house show in Nashville, Tennessee.

-While in PPW, Horne teamed up with “Deon Harlem” to form the tag team “The Regulators”.
-The team beat Derrick King in a Handicap match to win the PPW Tag Team Title, which they held when the promotion closed down in April 2001 and took a hiatus from wrestling.
+While in PPW, Horne teamed up with "Deon Harlem" to form the tag team "The Regulators".
+The team beat Derrick King in a Handicap match to win the PPW Tag Team Title, which they held until the promotion closed down in April 2001.
+Horne subsequently took a hiatus from wrestling.

-In 2003, Bobby Horne returned to wrestling and added yet another gimmick to his long list of gimmicks.
-On December 30, Mabel was at ringside commentating when manager Paul Wylde came out and introduced the “Bahamian Heavyweight Champion” "Marly Pride".
-Wylde started making comments that Mabel was the fattest whale which Mabel took exception to.
+In 2003, Bobby Horne returned to wrestling under a new gimmick.
+On December 30, while Mabel was at ringside commentating, manager Paul Wylde appeared and introduced the "Bahamian Heavyweight Champion" Marly Pride.
+Wylde started making comments that Mabel was the fattest whale, which Mabel took exception to.
 When the big man entered the ring, Marley Pride was revealed as his former tag-team partner Mo who attacked him and the two brawled until they were separated by officials.
 Mo and Mabel had a short feud in Memphis Wrestling.
-On March 1, 2006 Horne as Mo defeated Bad News at a dark match for Ohio Valley Wrestling.
-Then on April 21, 2007 Mo defeated Christian York at ISPW in Newton, New Jersey.
+On March 1, 2006, Horne (as Mo) defeated Bad News at a dark match for Ohio Valley Wrestling.
+On April 21, 2007, Mo defeated Christian York at ISPW in Newton, New Jersey.
 He then retired from wrestling and went into truck driving.

-Also he was the promoter for New Blood Wrestling in Dyersburg, Tennessee from 2006 to 2009.
+Horne worked as a promoter for New Blood Wrestling in Dyersburg, Tennessee, from 2006 to 2009.